 How much they cost

-Day pass membership must first be purchased for an annual fee of £10.
+Day pass membership must first be purchased for an annual fee starting at £15.
 After this you are able to purchase a day pass.
-Each day pass is £16 and if neither horse or rider are full members of BE or hold a season ticket, you will need to buy a horse pass and a rider pass.
-These cost £25 instead of £32 but only if you purchase them online and in the same transaction.
+Each day pass is £16 for the horse and £16 for the rider — if neither horse or rider are full members of BE or hold a season ticket, you will need to buy a horse pass and a rider pass.
+These cost £25 instead of £32, but only if you purchase them online and in the same transaction.

 Things worth noting